NSA Deletes 'Honesty' and 'Openness' From Core Values - Slashdot

 Thus it's still a very bad thing for them to be subtra

+Unfortunately, the facts surrounding the examples you use (Lois Lerner and Bundy ranch) don't actually bear out your thesis.
+Rather they merely show that with enough Fox News propaganda, when combined with the conspiracy industry can distort the truth out of anything.

+The sad part is that now Fox is targeting the military, denying vetrans benefits deserved, targeting the VA for cuts, supporting the defence contractor advertisers over the men and women who actually put their lives on the line to serve.
+Alth

-Big surprise (Score:2, Interesting)
+Big surprise (Score:5, Insightful)

 Please tell me how an agency which violates the constitution and spies on Americans can be allowed to exist?
 They're worse then the sexual assaults the TSA illegal does daily.